grdashark/BLEShark/README.md

 <p align="center">
 <strong>
   Warning: This device is intended solely for security purposes.
 It is designed to help identify and fix vulnerabilities in BLE and Wi-Fi networks.
 Unauthorized use for hacking or any other malicious activity is illegal and strictly prohibited.
-We (the team of BLEShark) are not responsible for any misuse of this device.</strong>
+We (the team of BLEShark) are not responsible for any misuse of this device.
+THIS REPO IS A CUSTOM, 3RD PARTY FIRMWARE THAT IS NOT INCLUDED WITH THE BLESHARK NANO.</strong>
 </p>